karayabin/universe-snapshot/universe/Ling/WebWizardTools/doc/api/Ling/WebWizardTools/WebWizard/WebWizardToolsWebWizard/run.md

-WebWizardToolsWebWizard::run — Returns the currently executed process if any, or null otherwise.
+WebWizardToolsWebWizard::run — Prepares all processes, and executes the called one if any.